moehriegitt/vastringify/README.md

     'a'..'z','2'..'7'.  `e` uses lower case digits and prefix, `E` uses upper case.

- - `p` print like a pointer.
+ - `p` prints like a pointer.
 For any pointer, including character strings, the pointer value will be printed.
 For integers, this is equal to `#x` format.

- - `P` just like `p`, but with upper case hexadecial digits.
+ - `P` is just like `p`, but with upper case hexadecial digits.

  - `c` prints as a character, like a one-element string.
 Note that the NUL character is not printed, but behaves like an empty string.
 For string quotation where hexadecimals are printed, use lower case characters.

- - `C` just like `c`, but gor string quotation where hexadecimals are printed, use upper case characters.
+ - `C` is just like `c`, but in string quotation when hexadecimals are printed, uses upper case characters.

- - any letter not mentioned above: print in default notation, if the letter is upper case, use upper case letters where appropriate.
+ - any letter not mentioned above prints in default notation, if the letter is upper case, use upper case letters where appropriate.

+Function parameters behind the last format specifier in the format string are printed in default notation after everything that is printed in the format string.

 ## Function Parameters